-CCC’s Leadership Development Program (LDP) engages a select group of Jewish teens in grades 8–12 in meaningful and direct community service.
-We teach critical leadership skills and provide hands-on volunteer opportunities at CCC’s community-outreach programs.
+CCC’s Leadership Development Program (LDP) engages Jewish teens in grades 8–12 in meaningful and interactive community service, supporting thousands of children and families each year.
+We teach critical leadership skills and empower hundreds of teens to become engaged community leaders and volunteers.
 CCC is committed to being an inclusive organization that represents diverse Jewish teens across Atlanta.
-With the help of these teen leaders, CCC supports thousands of children and families in our community each year.

 Our LDP curriculum is designed to help Jewish teens discover their own answers and ideas about a series of essential questions that lead to a true understanding of leadership.
 As teens proceed through an up to four-year-long experiential curriculum, these questions build upon each other to instill a thoughtful and layered understanding of their own identity as future community leaders and Jewish young adults.

 Here is a sampling of the topics we tackle: